 Next, my son chose a dramatic experiment for us to do called Acids and Bases.
 We were fascinated by the fizz reaction.

 Overall, my son thoroughly had fun using the science kit, and we have plenty more experiments to do in future.
+Lots of educational fun too!
 It was also good practice for my son, pouring the liquid into the test tubes and picking up small objects.

 Arts and Craft